Tampa Drowsy Driving Accident Lawyer

 According to estimates from the National Highway Traffic Safety Administration, drowsy driving is responsible for 100,000 car accidents every year, resulting in tens of thousands of injuries and hundreds or thousands of deaths.
 That’s the official recorded data, but estimates from the AAA Foundation for Traffic Safety put the numbers much higher.
 Accidents caused by drunk driving, texting while driving, or excessive speed might get all the attention, but drowsy driving is a serious problem that causes needless misery to injury victims hurt in a crash that could have been avoided.

-The personal injury attorneys at Anderson & Anderson have decades of experience helping car accident injury victims recover compensation from negligent drivers.
+The Tampa drowsy driving accident lawyers at Anderson & Anderson have decades of experience helping car accident injury victims recover compensation from negligent drivers.
 If you’ve been hurt in a car accident in Tampa, our team will get to work investigating the cause and gathering the evidence needed to secure a fair settlement or jury verdict that fully compensates you for the damage done by a negligent, drowsy driver.
 Call our office for a free consultation to discuss your claims.

 How Big a Problem Is Drowsy Driving?